Goal-Oriented A-Posteriori Estimation of Model Error as an Aid to Parameter Estimation: Applications

 \section{Applications}

 In this section, the method of model parameter estimation described earlier is applied to two classes of problems.
-The first application involves a nonlinear boundary-value problem defined in a 2D domain.
+The first application involves a nonlinear boundary-value problem defined on a 2D domain.
 The model parameters of the fine (nonlinear) model are inferred using as the coarse model a simple linearized model.
 The second application is concerned with the tissue-scale tumor growth models.
 Specifically, a transient nonlinear partial differential equation modeling tumor growth as the fine model and a surrogate model characterized by a transient linear partial differential equation is considered.
+All computations are performed on a Macbook laptop\footnote{Further details about the architecture and software are available at this link: https://github.com/prashjha/GoalOrientedModelCalibration} (serial program execution) using the Fenics library \cite{alnaes2015fenics, logg2012automated}.